mworion/hue/README.md

 The numbers are the corresponding numbers of the lamp Id in the bridge.
 They normally start with 0.
 There must be a hue_bridge_id attached to this item as well.
 If not, a default value of 0 will be set.

+### hue_lamp_type
+Specify the lamp type because of different color garamut parameters Default would be 0 if not defined.
+There are currently two groups of lamps:
+Group 0 consists of hue bulb lamps, there hue_lamp_type = 0
+Group 1 consists of LivingColors Bloom, Aura and Iris lamps, there hue_lamp_type = 1

 ## Commands and Parameters supported
 Please refer to the specs of the API 1.4 of the hue at http://www.developers.meethue.com/documentation/lights-api.
 Readable means you can set a hue_listen attribute in a item with the corresponding name